Logo

 What Is Type 2 Diabetes?

-Type 2 diabetes is a condition that affects how your body uses insulin, a hormone that helps move sugar (glucose) from your blood into your cells for energy.
-In people with type 2 diabetes, the body either doesn’t respond well to insulin or doesn’t make enough of it to keep blood sugar levels in check.
+Type 2 diabetes is a chronic metabolic condition that affects how the body uses insulin, the hormone responsible for moving glucose from the bloodstream into cells for energy.
+In type 2 diabetes, the body becomes insulin resistant, does not produce enough insulin, or both—leading to elevated blood sugar levels.

 Symptoms of Type 2 Diabetes